annuskaz/image-crop-analysis/README.md

 To summarize my analysis, the majority of images DO include at least some portion of the accessibility aid, which is very promising.
 However, I found instances in which the saliency model DOES crop out cane or wheelchairs, resulting in an image that erases a crucial component of disability identity.
 Due to the importance of understanding this issue more in-depth, I strongly encourage further investigation of a quantitative and qualitative nature, described here and in my LIMITATIONS section.
 To determine a more reliable impact, a larger sample of images would need to be analyzed.
 Those images should account for intersectionality since disabled people are of different races, genders, and other identities.
 I found some instances in which the intersection of identities (female-presenting & disabled) resulted in an image crop that focused on the torso of the individual, thus introducing harm on multiple dimensions.
 I detail the specifics of these instances in the RESULTS section below.

-To gauge the potential impact of this harm, I start with the demographic provided by the World Health Organization (2020):  worldwide, there are over one billion people with a disability, according to the World Health Organization.There are approximately xx people with mobility impairments who may use canes.
+To gauge the potential impact of this harm, I start with the demographic provided by the World Health Organization (2020):  worldwide, there are over one billion people with a disability, according to the World Health Organization.
+In the U.S., 18.6% of adults have difficulty walking or climbing stairs (CDC, 2021).
 As of 2011, 75 million people need a wheelchair on a daily basis.
 Note that this represents 1% of the world’s population (World Health Organization, 2011).
 Regarding blindness, there are approximately 88.4 million blind people worldwide (World Health Organization, 2021).

 # Findings